Rhode Island Paycheck Calculator

 Calculate your Rhode Island paycheck

-Calculating your Rhode Island state income tax is similar to the steps we listed on our Federal paycheck calculator:
+Calculating your Rhode Island state income tax is similar to the steps we listed on our main paycheck calculator page:

 1. Determine your gross income